explosion/spaCy/website/docs/models/index.md

 nlp = spacy.load("en_core_web_sm", disable=["tok2vec", "tagger", "parser", "attribute_ruler", "lemmatizer"])
 ```

-In the transformer models, `ner` listens to the `transformer` compoinent, so you
+In the transformer models, `ner` listens to the `transformer` component, so you
 can disable all components related tagging, parsing, and lemmatization.

 ```python